John Purroy Mitchel: Death

 After losing re-election, Mitchel joined the Army Air Service as a flying cadet, completing training in San Diego and obtaining the rank of major.
 On the morning of July 6, 1918, while returning from a short military training flight to Gerstner Field near Lake Charles, Louisiana, his plane suddenly went into a nosedive, causing him to fall from his plane due to an unfastened seatbelt.
-Mitchel plummeted 500 feet to his death, his body landing in a marsh about 0.5 miles south of the field.
+Mitchel plummeted 500 feet to his death, his body landing in a marsh about 0.5 mi south of the field.

 This shocking event seems to have an inspired a scene in F. Scott Fitzgerald's 1922 novel, The Beautiful and Damned, in which the plane of Gloria's former Ivy League flame falls "fifteen hundred feet at Mineola a piece of a gasolene engine smashed through his heart."

 Mitchel's body was returned to New York City.
 His funeral was held at Saint Patrick's Cathedral in Manhattan, and he was buried in Woodlawn Cemetery in the Bronx on July 11, 1918.